Don’t see what you’re looking for? Contact us to find out more.

-All of the graduate programs at USJ are accredited by The New England Association of Schools and Colleges (NEASC) and The Board of Higher Education for the State of Connecticut.
+All of the graduate programs at USJ are accredited by The New England Association of Schools and Colleges (NEASC) and the Office of Higher Education for the State of Connecticut.

 Accreditation allows participation in federal and state financial aid programs, is required for acceptance and transfer of college credit, and is preferred by employers in the workplace.